ergonames/ergo-names-backend/docs/Overview.md

 It is expected to be sent to the ErgoNames payments wallet.

+### ErgoNames API
+A REST API hosted in AWS Lambda, exposed via AWS API Gateway.

+It contains a set of endpoints we query throughout the lifecycle of our minting flow.

 ### Minting Requests Queue
 A queue backed by AWS SQS where minting request messages get published.